Bibliography

 I completed a PhD in Sociology at Goldsmiths, University of London, in 2012, after studying Philosophy at the University of Amsterdam.
 Through my interest in gender and sexuality studies I left Philosophy as a discipline and made my way into the more transdisciplinary fields of queer and feminist theory, new materialisms and black studies.
 My research into bodies and their materialities has resulted in my book Materialities of Sex in a Time of HIV: The Promise of Vaginal Microbicides and a range of articles published in Feminist Review, Journal of Science and Technology Studies, Journal of Visual Cultures, philoSOPHIA and more.

 Alongside and throughout my academic career I worked as a corsetier and costumer with my own brand in custom design for over 10 years.
 Eventually I decided to stop working on commission and explore textiles and corseting techniques as an art practice and mode of practice research.
-An exploration that eventually resulted in my departure from the university.

 This website houses my different writings, projects and artistic engagements.